Ivernoerve/docurator/project_tracker.md

         -  signature
         -  module
         -  object type (inferred by module)
-    - [] Class for storing all the captured documentation.
+    - [x] Class for storing all the captured documentation.
         - how?
 Partition by module, all in one list
+            - per now all in one list

 2. Create module traverser